yangdeal/nodeDevQuickStart/Readme.md

 Developer can quickly start work in his local laptop without AWS account or connection by few commands.

-The code developerd under this images will work seemless when deployed to AWS.
+The code developered under this images will work seemless when deployed to AWS.

 ## What packages included:
 1. node